ML4BM-Lab/DeepRBP/README.md

     --events_regions_file Events_Regions_gc23_400nt.RData \
     --events_gencode_file EventsFound_gencode23.txt \
     --selected_tissue_cell_line HEK293 \
-    --getBM_file getBM.csv -->
+    --getBM_file getBM.csv
 ```

 ## Run Executing DeepRBP Explainer
-To execute the explainability pipeline on our model trained with DeepLIFT, you have the following options:
+To execute the explainability pipeline on our trained model, you have the following options:
 * Running the Python script
 * Submitting a job to an HPC queue
 * Running with Docker

+You can optionally compute attributions to the last hidden layer (HL×RBP) using `--analyze_hidden_layer`.
+This is supported only when `explanation_method: "DeepLIFT"`.
+If enabled with another method (e.g., `Pseudoknockdown`), the run will raise a clear error.

 ---

 ### **Option 1: Running the Scripts**
 To execute DeepRBP Explainer with a specific tumor type on the **TCGA** test dataset, you need: An explainability config (e.g., config_model_explain_deeplift_knock_t_stat.yaml)

-New (recommended): pass --select_category from the command line for one or multiple tumor types.
+**Recommended**: pass `--select_category` from the command line for one or multiple tumor types.
-If --select_category is provided, it overrides any select_category in the YAML.
+- If `--select_category` is provided, it overrides any `select_category` in the YAML.
-If it’s not provided, the explainer falls back to select_category in the YAML (if present).
+- If it’s not provided, the explainer falls back to select_category in the YAML (if present).
+- If neither is provided, the run will raise an error asking for categories.

+In addition, if after applying `disease_condition/select_condition` there are no samples, the pipeline automatically retries without those filters.
+If there are still no samples, it raises a clear error.

 #### **Example Configuration File (`config_model_explain_deeplift_knock_t_stat.yaml`)**